 Victoria Falls is a major tourist destination in Southern Africa, particularly outdoors and adrenaline activities.
 It’s also one of the most important hubs for overland tours and day trips to several other destinations.
 Here we will explore the

-After 8 days in nomad’s overland safari, all the way back from Windhoek, we finally arrived at our destination.
+After 8 days on Nomad’s overland safari, all the way back from Windhoek, Namibia, we finally arrived at our destination.
 And what a destination it was… one of the seven wonders of the natural world, Victoria Falls!

 Victoria Falls facts

-Here we will focus on the Victoria Falls activities on the Zimbabwe side, but if you want you can check the things to do in Livingstonee here.
+Here we will focus on the Victoria Falls activities on the Zimbabwe side, but if you want, you can check the things to do in Livingstone here.

-Victoria Falls is considered one of the adventure capitals of the worlds so there is an endless number activity (rafting, bridge tours, cruises, bungee jumping, and so on…) to do around Victoria falls and huge amount tour companies doing them.
-Nomad recommended shearwater so we went there and chose our activities: Whitewater rafting and Helicopter tour “flight of the Angels”.
+Victoria Falls is considered one of the world’s adventure capitals, so there is an endless number of activities (rafting, bridge tours, cruises, bungee jumping, and so on) to do around Victoria falls and huge amount tour companies doing them.

 Where to stay in Victoria Falls

 The hotel is really well situated, near town and the falls.
-The breakfast was good, with some variety but weirdly didn’t have cheese.
+The breakfast was good, with some variety, but weirdly didn’t have cheese.
 But the best thing about Victoria falls rainbow hotel was the swimming pool, where we cool lay down, relax and sunbathe for a while.
-If you aren’t on a really tight budget we fully recommend staying 3 days here.
+If you aren’t on a really tight budget, we recommend staying 3 days here.

 Flight of Angels – 13 minutes Victoria falls helicopter ride

 The view is astonishing!
-You get to see the upper Zambezi, the river islands, the gorge, the bridge and the falls from above.
-We had read that it is the best way to see the falls and understand its power and magnitude.
-These are images that we won’t ever forget and this is the way to fully comprehend how mighty Victoria falls are.
+You can see the upper Zambezi, the river islands, the gorge, the bridge, and the falls from above.
+We had read that it is the best way to see the falls and understand their power and magnitude.
+These are images we won’t ever forget, and this is how to comprehend how mighty Victoria falls are.

-If your budget can take the 162 USD per person punch, you should do the ride.
-It’s a couplertw recommendation!
+You should do the ride if your budget can take the 162 USD per person punch.
+It’s a travel drafts recommendation!

 The falls are really a 4D experience, with all the mist and spray that comes right into you.
 It’s funny because sometimes you can’t even understand if it’s rain, mist or spray!
 You just get wet.

-In conclusion, Victoria Falls lived up to the expectation and it wasn’t easy!
+In conclusion, Victoria Falls lived up to expectations, and it wasn’t easy!
 This was very high on our bucket list.
-If you like adrenaline it’s a must go destination, there are so many adventure activities to do, and breathtaking scenery just makes great things unforgettable.
+If you like adrenaline, it’s a must-go destination, there are so many adventure activities to do, and breathtaking scenery makes great things unforgettable.

-How about you? have you been in Victoria Falls?
-What activities have you tried?
+How about you?
+Have you been to Victoria Falls?
+What Victoria Falls activities have you tried?